 Luxembourg: Offshore Business Sectors

-The development of the Euromarkets in the 1970s saw the emergence of Luxembourg as a successful international financial centre, and the country is now the world's seventh largest such centre.
-Workers in the financial services sector make up around 11% of the total population, and the sector accounts for about 28% of GDP, as well as generating a sizeable proportion of the government's tax receipts.
+The development of Euromarkets in the 1970s saw the emergence of Luxembourg as a successful international financial centre, and the country is now the world's seventh largest such centre.
+Financial service workers make up around 11% of the total population, and the sector accounts for about 28% of GDP, as well as generating a sizeable proportion of the government's tax receipts.

 This section of the site describes the most important types of offshore business activity carried out from the country.